denten-books/plain-text/1-metaphor.md

 Why would readers engage in such a charade?
 Why not simply make use of novel interfaces afforded by new technology?
-The literature from the field of human--computer interaction suggests a formalist answer: habituation [@carroll_metaphor_1982; @carroll_interface_1987; @spolsky_user_2001].
+The literature from the field of human-computer interaction suggests a formalist answer: habituation [@carroll_metaphor_1982; @carroll_interface_1987; @spolsky_user_2001].
 The initial effort it takes to learn to read in a new environment may discourage potential readers from adopting a new technology.
 Smart designers therefore